 Shielding, filtering and the use of twisted pair wires on differential signal inputs reduce conducted noise.
 Filters on the power inputs and signal inputs can reduce conducted noise.
 Shielding keeps the noise out so it doesn’t have to be filtered.
 If the signal being measured changes slowly, like temperature, the filter can have a low cut-off frequency.
 This makes it relatively easy to measure microvolt level signals from thermocouples, for example.
 Signals such as accelerometers are often measured at 10 KHz, so the filtering cannot reduce as much noise.

 Inputs into a typical data acquisition system come in two types: single-ended inputs and differential inputs.
 For a signal-ended input, the signal is measured between one input and ground.
 A differential input measures between two inputs, neither of which is grounded.
 Among other advantages a signal at a differential input can run through a twisted pair wire where both wires pick up the noise equally and the noise cancels out.
 While it’s not perfect, you can reduce the noise a great deal.
 Twisted pair differential inputs, filtering and shielded wires are effective ways to reduce conducted noise.

 Analysis can only be as good as the input data.
-Careful acquisition is responsible for providing high quality data.
-This paper looks at the two different types of noise, radiated and conducted.
+Careful acquisition is required to provide high quality data.
+This paper explores how to reduce noise of two different types: radiated and conducted.
 The noise gets into equipment or affects measurements.
 Some other topics covered are common types of noise and techniques that are effective ways to reduce unwanted signals.